rccordell/f19tot/assignments.md

 2. Miss no more than three classes.
 3. Take no more than two information overload days during the semester.
 4. Generally meet expectation regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
-5. Write at least 6 "Satisfactory" lab reports over the course of the semester.
+5. Write at least six "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 6. Complete one "Satisfactory" Unessay on a schedule you will specify in your contract, which you may choose to present or not in class on December 4.

 ### "D" and "F" Grades